-Delivering sharper pictures, more realistic images, on ever bigger displays--it's what projectors and TVs have been about for years.
-Everybody wants a better picture, and so the resolution or clarity of sets has been going up accordingly.
+Delivering shaper pictures and more realistic images on ever bigger displays--it's what projectors and TVs have been about for years.
+Everybody wants a better picture, so the resolution or clarity of sets has been going up accordingly.
 But a lot of the picture resolution specs you'll see can be confusing.
-So what exactly is the difference between HD and 4K?
-And is that difference always worth it?
+So what exactly is the difference between HD and 4K, And is that difference always worth it?

 But you don't need to know all the technical details.
 What you do need to know is that generally speaking an HD projector will let you see the latest YouTube videos or episodes of Riverdale in all of their high-def glory.
 Nebula Cosmos and Nebula Solar, for example, can display a 1080p HD picture up to 120 inches, a great way to show off any regular TV shows or programs you want to watch at home.

-Because when you want to snuggle up on the couch for an evening of movie viewing, you'll want a super sharp picture, and 4K represents the best resolution that is widely available today.
+Because when you want to snuggle up on the couch for an evening of movie viewing, you'll want a super sharp picture.
+4K represents the best resolution that is widely available today.
 Technically, it's not actually 4,000 horizontal pixels as the name suggests; it's 3840 x 2160 pixels.
 But there's no question 4K UHD (Ultra High Definition) still delivers a stunning picture.
 Films in 4K can transport you to other countries--even other worlds--with crystal-like clarity and a realism not available before.
-And thanks to a format called HDR (high dynamic range), it's enhanced with more intense colors to create deep jungle greens and rich ruby reds.
+Thanks to a format called HDR (high dynamic range), it's enhanced with more intense colors to create deep, jungle greens and rich, ruby reds.

-A 4K projector, like Nebula Cosmos Max can transform a wall into a portal to other planets, let you walk the parapets of medieval castles, or wander on the white sands of faraway beaches.
-And an increasing variety of programs are now being shot and streamed in 4K.
+A 4K projector, like Nebula Cosmos Max can transform a wall into a portal to other planets, let you walk the walls of medieval castles, or wander on the white sands of faraway beaches.
+Also, an increasing number of programs are now being shot and streamed in 4K.
 So whether you're a fan of sci-fi shows like The Mandalorian or comedies like The Marvelous Mrs. Maisel, there's more and more state-of-the-art 4K programming to keep you entertained.